Trend bullish_trend_breakdown

 Bullish Trend Breakdown

 Reverse of Bearish Trend Breakout.
 Identifies stocks in a long-term uptrend that are breaking down short-term, confirmed by a 20-day new low.
-Triggers when price is below the Nth percentile of the short range AND above the Nth percentile of the long range AND makes a new N-day low.
+Triggers when price is below the Nth percentile of the short range, today's OR yesterday's close is above the Nth percentile of the long range, AND the day makes a new N-day low on a non-up candle (close ≤ open).

 Signal family